 The Members’ Services Team (MST) holds frequent online induction sessions for new staff, and w4mp strongly recommends that all new staff join one of these sessions as soon as possible.
 MST should contact you shortly after you start your employment, but you can also contact them directly to ask to be registered on a session – just email firstname.lastname@example.org

-The Learning and Development Group provides a wealth of relevant, high-quality training, free of charge.
+The Members’ Services Team provides a wealth of relevant, high-quality training, free of charge.
 You can access the learning portal via the ACT icon on your computer desktop, and from there you can view all of the available courses, and book online.
 Your line manager will be notified when you book each course, and you will receive confirmation and a calendar invitation by email.

 It is important that you do the Fire, Safety, Security and Behaviour Code for Members & Members’ Staff training first. w4mp encourages you to sign up for as many courses relevant to your job as you can, but don’t overwhelm yourself.
 These training sessions take place during the working day, and you will need to fit your work around them, so whilst it’s tempting to try to do several courses in a week, this is really not a good idea as you will end up with a backlog of work.